osfa/weird-tricks/notes.md

 - everything needs top happen on top of map? scrolls around on top?

+- random button actions do fif things? move around ranodmly on map? diff ui componetns popup and move you around to next node. global state stadck?

 so can close down?

 someimes just tons of mapp oonts spanwed.